microsoft/surface-duo-compose-sdk/ComposeTesting/README.md

 # ComposeTesting - Surface Duo Compose SDK

-**ComposeTesting** provides some helper functions that help you easily test your application on the dual-screen, foldable and large screen devices, by simulating the foldingFeatures(fold/hinge), device gestures, screenshot comparing and zooming.
+**ComposeTesting** provides some helper functions that help you easily test your application on dual-screen, foldable, and large screen devices by simulating folding features (fold/hinge) and device gestures.

+The library is based on the [testing-kotlin](https://github.com/microsoft/surface-duo-sdk/tree/main/utils/test-utils) library and exposes those utility methods as well, so if your project uses a combination of composables and views, you only need to import **ComposeTesting**.

 ## Add to your project